-The District's net OPEB liability was measured as of June 30, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2017.
+The net OPEB liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017, rolled forward to June 30, 2018.
+Other than the change in discount rate to 3.75% from 3.50%, no material changes in assumptions or benefit terms occurred between the actuarial valuation date and the measurement date.